 - Treat the shadowing as a chance to learn more about anesthesia.
 Ask yourself if it’s something you find interesting.

 - Make sure you get a chair to sit down.
-Don’t steal those of the staff!
+Don’t steal them off the staff!

 - Don’t touch anything.
 Ventilation equipment, drugs and syringes etc are all important objects.
 You shouldn’t be coming into contact with them without direct supervision.